Ludeme/LudiiAICompetition/README.md

 The name of the agent would have to be the name of the agent implemented by the participant.
 Example: Kilothon.main(new String[]{"login", "AgentName"});

-For information about how to run a kilothon from an agent made with the Java API, check this video: <TODO>
+For information about how to run a kilothon from an agent made with the Java API, check this video: https://youtu.be/bEdJqyUQ1Hg

 When a game is over during the kilothon, the rank of P1 and its obtained utility (between -1 and 1) are stored.
 And when all the games are over, all the results of the challenger (P1) are sent by mail to us and the sentence "Mail successfully sent!
 Congratulations to have played a complete kilothon!" is printed in the terminal.
 All the results of the kilothon would also be available to you in a csv next to the jar run.